masonjames/mj-popcorntv-wiki/How-to-Clone-the-Project.md

-## Warning

-This will download the latest Development version.
-If you wish to stick with stable releases please download the latest release from here: https://github.com/OstlerDev/PopcornTV/releases

-Note: There should not be major bugs in the Development branch, as it is the one that I personally use on all my devices, you will find improved functionality and frequent updates on the dev branch, but if you are worried or scared just use the latest release.

 ## How to Clone from Github (command line)

 Because the easiest way to Download and Update the project is to use Git, this method is the preferred method.